rage/java-programming/data/osa-1/3-reading-input.md

         Scanner reader = new Scanner(System.in);

         System.out.println("Write something!");
-        // write the program here
+        // Write your program here
     }
 }
 ```